EvilEyedPigeon/fullstack-nanodegee-conference/ConferenceCentral_Complete/README.md

 measured in minutes.

 ### Get speaker by organization
-If you are interesting in speakers from your favaourite company or organization, you can use the `getSpeakerByOranisation` query to list them.
+If you are interesting in speakers from your favourite company or organization, you can use the `getSpeakerByOranisation` query to list them.

 ## Query related problem